Vimal-raj-2004/genai_chatbot/README.md

 ```

 ## 5. Keep Your Key Secure
-1.Never upload .env to GitHub
+- Never upload .env to GitHub

-2.Never share the API key publicly
+- Never share the API key publicly

-3.Use .gitignore to protect sensitive files
+- Use .gitignore to protect sensitive files

+---